-Ronit joined Shatil in 2001 and was appointed Executive Director in 2010.
-She oversees the management of all Shatil projects, consultation and training, coalition activities, fundraising and administration and serves as the primary link between Shatil and the New Israel Fund and its Board of Directors.
+Esther joined Shatil as director in 2018.
+She oversees the management of all Shatil projects, consultation and training, coalition activities, fundraising and administration.

 Carlos has been with Shatil since 1989 and has served as Associate Director since 1992.
 He serves as liaison for strengthening Shatil -NIF joint work and strategic processes.
 He is also in charge of strengthening Shatil’s ties with the third sector and collaborations with academia.